What Is a Bank Draft?

 • Ask your bank or credit union to issue a bank draft for the desired amount.
 You can do so in person at a branch or in writing.

 • Lastly, your financial institution creates the physical document with the payee’s name on it.
-Typically, you get a bank draft in person at a branch, though they can also be obtained via mail.
+Typically, you get a bank draft in person at a branch, though it can also be obtained via mail.

 Like ATM fees, your financial institution may charge a nominal fee for bank drafts (as noted above, typically close to $10).
 However, you might receive the first several bank drafts for free at your bank.
-In addition, using a specific amount of bank drafts per month might eliminate the fee.
+In addition, using a specific number of bank drafts per month might eliminate the fee.

 Pros and Cons of Bank Drafts

 Bank drafts have pros and cons, just as checks, e-checks, money orders, and cash do.
-Keep the following in mind when using bank drafts:
+Keep the following in mind when using bank drafts.

 Pros

-First, the advantages of bank drafts:
+The advantages of bank drafts are:

 • Your financial institution acts as the intermediary for the transaction, making the payment secure and convenient.
 It adds a level of trust.